The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-Routes.md

 ### `path`

-The path setting specifies which requests to OWAG are routed with this route.
+The path setting specifies which requests to OAG are routed with this route.
 In the upper example all requests to `/myservice` are routes to `https://backend.my/`.
 You can use ant-style patterns for routes:

 * `/myservice/` matches only `/myservice/`
 * `/myservice/*` matches with one level wildcard, i.e. `/myservice/foo`